 Placement papers of Deloitte 2016-2017.
-Learn and practice the placement papers and interview questions answers of Deloitte and find out how much you score before you appear for your next interview and written test.
+Learn and practice the placement papers, syllabus and interview questions answers of Deloitte and find out how much you score before you appear for your next interview and written test.

 Deloitte Placement Papers - Interview Questions:1.
 The positions of how many digits in the number '89154326' will remain unchanged after the digits within the number are rearranged in descending Order?